andresycalderon/andresycalderon.github.io/_pages/about.md

   - /about.html
 ---

-I am a Colombian aspiring economist currently serving as Research Fellow within the Institutions for Development Sector at the Inter-American Development Bank (IDB).
+I am a Colombian aspiring economist currently serving as a Research Fellow within the Institutions for Development Sector at the Inter-American Development Bank (IDB).
 My primary research interests lie in the fields of Development and Public Economics, with a specific focus on state personnel.

 I hold a Master's degree in Economics from Universidad del Rosario and completed my Bachelor's degree in Economics at Universidad Industrial de Santander.
 Prior to my current role at the IDB, I worked at Universidad del Rosario and Banco de la República, the Central Bank of Colombia.